itzsourabhkumar/E-Commerce_Api_Node/README.md

     -Clone the repository
     -Go inside the cloned folder from your terminal/cmd -Run `npm install`
+    -Create a new file `.env` and then configure the following environment variables -PORT=3000
+        -`npx sequelize init`

 -Run the Project
     -Run `node server.js`